nextcloud/integration_peertube/README.md

 ### Admin settings

-There is a "Connected accounts" **admin** settings section to manage your instance list.
+There is a "Connected accounts" **admin** settings section to manage your supported/allowed instance list.

+### Personal settings

+Users can toggle the Peertube unified search provider and the link previews in the "Connected accounts" **personal** settings section.